brennan-karrer/cog-google-maps/README.md

 ```bash
 ember install cog-google-maps
 ```
 This will install the `cog-google-maps` node module and the `gmaps` bower component.
-The g-maps component will be available to your application, however you need to update your environment configuration to avoid violating the content security policy.
+The cog-google-maps component will be available to your application, however you need to update your environment configuration to avoid violating the content security policy.

 Update your `config/environment.js` Content Security Policy to contain: